wandb/docs/docs/tutorials/weave_models_registry.md

 class UnslothLoRAChatModel(weave.Model):
     """
-    We define an extra ChatModel class to be able store and version more parameters than just the model name.
+    Define an extra ChatModel class to be able store and version more parameters than just the model name.
-    Especially, relevant if we consider fine-tuning (locally or aaS) because of specific parameters.
+    This enables fine-tuning on specific parameters.
     """

     chat_model: str